-End of Key Stage 2 2021-22 (Year 6)
+End of Key Stage 2 2022-23 (Year 6)

-In this year group, there were 11 pupil premium children (18% of the cohort).
-One of these children was also on the Special Educational Needs and Disabilities register.
-Another one of these children also had English as an Additional Language.
+In this year group, there were 9 pupil premium children out of a total of 66 children (13.64% of the cohort).
+Three of these children also had English as an Additional Language.
+Three of these 9 children were also on the Special Educational Needs and Disabilities register, one of those three had an EHCP.